Gutters and the Indoor Pool

 You just have to wonder how these guys call themselves professionals and keep a straight face.

 To start, there wasn’t a single gutter that was sloped towards the drain.
-Had to take them down and hang them sloped properly.
+Had to take them down and hang them properly.
+Now water runs toward the exit drain.

 On a 2-story house — where the upper floor gutters empty into the lower gutters — you will have roughly TWICE the volume of water that must exit the lower gutters.
 This is not hard to understand.
 Look at any river: it grows WIDER as more tributaries add to the stream.

 The gutter-guy installed the same SMALL outlets everywhere, resulting in the gutters overflowing in any moderate rain shower.
-Luckily, he did install the large downspouts.
+Luckily, he used large downspouts.

-So, I removed the little ones and installed the PROPER-SIZED ones (show on left) and the gutters drain properly now.
+So, I removed the little exit drains and installed the PROPER-SIZED ones (show on left) and the gutters drain properly now.
 Another benefit is the larger outlets do not clog so readily.